zuzannaderylo/Income_Prediction/README.md

   - Clustering (KMeans, T-SNE visualization)
   - Classification (Support Vector Machine, Logistic Regression)

 📌 **This project was a team effort, but further description focuses on my individual contribution** to the project: Exploratory Data Analysis (EDA) and Data Preprocessing.
-Although I was helping with other parts, I was not the main contributor.

 ## 🔍 My Contributions
 ### 1. Exploratory Data Analysis (EDA)